 Capacity Import Constraints

-The external interfaces between the IESO-controlled grid and neighbouring systems may be used to acquire auction capacity for the capacity auction.
+The external interfaces between the IESO-controlled grid and neighbouring electricity systems may be used to acquire auction capacity for the capacity auction.
 The IESO will establish maximum capacity import constraints that can be cleared in the capacity auction.
 These constraints apply to system-backed capacity import resources and generator-backed capacity import resources.